 - There will be no restrictions on the use of eggs. - However, operator will be encouraged to review and strengthened biosecurity measures.
-After the infected flock has reached end of production and has been slaughtered, thorough cleaning and disinfection procedures will be carried out.
+After the infected flock has reached end of production and has been slaughtered, thorough cleaning and disinfection procedures will be carried out, if the house is emptied.
 Re-population will be permitted on the holding or in a particular house only when environmental samples result negative to Salmonella spp. isolation.